Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing: Data Collection and Methodology

-We determine \textit{occupancy} as the average number of people in a dedicated area every hour.
-It also refers to the occupancy density or population density.
-By taking the average per hour, our features avoid the problem of missing data, common in longitudinal data collection procedures.
-The number of people is defined by the number of unique device counts (smartphones) logged in our WiFi network records.
-Occupancy can be measured at a building or room-level, based on the desired granularity.
+We determine \textit{occupancy} as the average number of people in a dedicated area of single building floor, as shown in Figure \ref{fig:assocDeassocEvents}.
+By taking the average occupancy at building level per day, our features can avoid the problem of missing data, common in longitudinal data collection procedures.
+The number of people is defined by unique device counts (smartphones) logged in our WiFi network records.
+The groups of people can also be known by identifying associated devices (for university residents) and unassociated devices (for visitors).
+For example, the \smus concourse and main dining hall record approximately 100-200 visitors pre-COVID (January 6 to January 16, 2020).
+This separation is necessary, especially since our universities are open campuses, providing pedestrian access to the public.
+Such information can aid institutions in identifying what percentage of occupants are university residents should they backtrack along the flagged path and areas vulnerable to exposure.

-Figure \ref{fig:assocDeassocEvents} plots the daily occupancy of two areas in \smus, 1) the concourse (a pathway that connects all seven university buildings from the underground) and 2) the campus dining hall, between January 6 to January 16, 2020.
-Note that the period selected is before the first \virus case was reported in Singapore to show the expected occupancy during a normal semester.
-The graph further separates occupancy by university residents and visitors.

-On a different scale, occupancy reveals cues about the clusters across spaces on each floor per building.
+Examining our data from a different perspective, occupancy reveals cues about clusters on different areas of each floor building per hour.
 Figure \ref{fig:buildOcc} depicts a floor map in Building 2 at two time periods, one in the early morning and the other during school hours.
-By directly pulling network event logs of the AP nearest to Study Area 1, we can determine 2 unique devices connected between 3:00 AM - 4:00 AM, indicating low building occupancy.
-In contrast, logs between 1:00 PM - 2:00 PM on a Monday show the expected high occupancy (e.g., 73 device connections at Study Area 1) from students engaging in seminars and studying activities throughout the hour.
+By directly pulling a collection of network event logs from APs surrounding Study Area 1, we can determine 2 unique devices connected between 3:00 AM - 4:00 AM, indicating low building occupancy.
+In contrast, logs between 1:00 PM - 2:00 PM on a Monday show the expected high occupancy (e.g., 73 device connections at Study Area 1) throughout the hour.